The GIPA Public Access Act 2009 (NSW)

 - External review at the Administrative Decisions Tribunal - If you are not satisfied with the decision of the Information Commissioner or the WSLHD internal reviewer or you do not want to take these options you can apply to the Administrative Decisions Tribunal (ADT).
 If you have already had a review by the Information Commissioner, you have four weeks from notification of the decision to make this application.
 If you have not had a review by the Information Commissioner you have eight weeks from notification of the decision to make this application.

-For further information please contact the WSLHD Right to Information Coordinator on (02) 8860 2550 or via email WSLHD-GIPA@health.nsw.gov.au
+For GIPA Act requests and any other information please contact the WSLHD Right to Information Coordinator on (02) 8860 2550 or via email WSLHD-GIPA@health.nsw.gov.au

 GIPA Annual Reports

 WSLHD GIPA Annual Report 2014-15 [PDF]